JackPlowman/remove-pr-bot-collaborators/README.md

 ## Notes

 - Non-bot co-authors are preserved.
-- The cleaner is idempotent; it won't modify your message beyond removing bot lines and trimming trailing blank lines.
+- The tool is idempotent; it won't modify your message beyond removing bot lines and trimming trailing empty lines.
 - This relies on `Co-authored-by:` lines present in the message; it won’t affect other text.

 ## Privacy